jocmom/FCND-Controls/WRITEUP.md

 ### Intro (scenario 1) ###

-It the mass of the quadcopter is not set correctly in `QuadControlParams.txt` the copter either falls down or rise up.
+If the mass of the quadcopter is not set correctly in `QuadControlParams.txt` the copter either falls down or rise up.
 This is due to the fact that the thrusts are simply being set to:

 ```
 QuadControlParams.Mass * 9.81 / 4